KediDili/VanillaPlusProfessions/features.md

 ### Wild Growth
 Chance for animals to produce both deluxe & normal items.

+As of 1.1.0, you can configure the chance in the mod config.

 ### Overcrowding
 Coops & barns can house more animals.
 Vanilla coops and barns will increase in size to house more animals by %20.